dalbay/Node.js-Tutorials/README.md

 ## Asynchronous JavaScript: Promises and Async/Await

-##### Example:
+##### Example - Asynchronous JavaScript with Callbacks:
 Three step process; with callback functions.
-Here we will examine the problem with  callback functions within another.
+Here we will examine the problem with  callback functions within another. **Callback Hell**
 - Read from a txt file
 - and make an http request to get a random dog image for a certain breed
 - save that random image to another text file.